California Construction Accident Lawyer

 - Getting hit by objects – Construction sites have many moving parts and constant materials and tools are being used and moved around.
 If moving vehicles or building materials crash into a worker, they can suffer serious injuries and may even become trapped or crushed in between objects.
 In addition, tools and other objects can fall from scaffolding or higher locations where people are working and can land on top of a worker below.
 This can often result in serious head trauma and brain injury.

 - Electrocutions – In construction, there are often electrical systems that are in various stages of completion.
 Unfinished or ungrounded electrical systems significantly increase the risk of someone getting electrocuted.
 Electrocution effects can range from unpleasant sensations of getting shocked to serious burns and disruption of bodily functions throughout the entire body.
 Often, electrocutions can be fatal.

 - Equipment defects – Power tools, non-powered tools, heavy machinery, and safety equipment all have the potential to be defectively manufactured just like any other type of product.
 When equipment malfunctions, there is a serious risk of injury to construction workers.

 Who is Liable for Your Construction Accident?

-Construction accidents can cause victims to incur substantial medical bills, as well as miss work for an extended period of time while they heal, resulting in lost income.
-It is essential for accident victims to identify all possible methods of financial recovery for these losses and more.
+Construction accidents can cause victims to incur substantial medical bills, as well as miss work for an extended period while they heal, resulting in lost income.
+Accident victims need to identify all possible methods of financial recovery for these losses and more.